 As part of a full evaluation, Gillette Children’s Specialty Healthcare uses one or more of the following tests to help diagnose a brachial plexus injury and determine its extent and severity:

 Therapeutic treatment is most effective for babies diagnosed between 3 and 6 months of age.
-Most children will regain full use of their arm and hand through physical therapy or occupational therapy.
+Most children will regain full use of their arm and hand through occupational therapy.
 If your child is diagnosed with brachial plexus birth injury later in life, they might benefit from upper extremity functional and intensive therapy.

 If the condition doesn’t resolve with therapy alone, Gillette offers brachial plexus surgery.
 Combined with postsurgical therapy, the surgery can improve motor function.
 Our surgeons might implant nerve guides, perform nerve grafts or perform neurolysis to increase input to muscles.